-Indicate if gender (socio-cultural) considerations are taken into account in this proposal.
-For a guide to sex and gender based analysis, please consult the CIHR website.
+Indicate if gender as a socio-cultural factor is taken into account in this research proposal.
+For guidance and resources on how to integrate gender as a socio-cultural factor, please consult the CIHR website.

-If yes, describe how sex and/or gender considerations will be considered in your research design (limit of 2000 characters).
+If yes, please describe how sex and/or gender considerations will be integrated into your research proposal (limit of 2000 characters).

-If no, explain why sex and/or gender are not applicable in your research design (limit of 2000 characters).
+If no, please explain why sex and/or gender are not applicable to your research proposal (limit of 2000 characters).

-Accounting for gender and sex in health research has the potential to make health research more just, more rigorous and more useful.
-As indicated in the Grants and Awards Guide, and as with previous competitions, CIHR expects that all research applicants will integrate gender and sex into their research designs when appropriate.
+Accounting for sex and gender has the potential to make health research more rigorous, more reproducible and more applicable to everyone.
+As indicated in the Sex and Gender in Health Research, and as with previous competitions, CIHR expects that all applicants will integrate sex and gender into their research designs when appropriate.